 Ports like Tyne and Tees have already attracted the UK’s most successful chemical cluster as well as automotive giants like Nissan.

 Unlike other countries with just one super port, the UK contains dozens of successful, large ports – all privately financed and spread across the country, and home to manufacturing clusters.

-One policy being suggested in a post-Brexit economy is the concept of the ‘Free Port’ or ‘Free Zone’ – i.e. an area inside the UK geographically, but legally outside the UK Customs territory where goods could be imported, manufactured or re-exported without incurring domestic duties or taxes.
+One policy being suggested in a UK post-Brexit economy is the concept of the ‘Free Port’ or ‘Free Zone’ – i.e. an area inside the UK geographically, but legally outside the UK Customs territory where goods could be imported, manufactured or re-exported without incurring domestic duties or taxes.